 - Pensions legislation and guidance

 - Pensions governance

 - Funding strategy and actuarial methods

 - Pensions administration and communication

 - Pensions financial strategy, management, accounting, reporting and auditing standards

 - Investment strategy, asset allocation, pooling, performance and risk management

 - Financial markets and products

 - Pension services procurement, contract management and relationship management

-The graph below shows the 'collective' competence self-assessment of the whole Board, following the TNA carried out in February 2023.
+The graph below shows the 'collective' competence self-assessment of the whole Board, following the Hymans' Knowledge Progress Assessment carried out in December 2023.

 - 1 = No knowledge

 - 2 = Limited knowledge and understanding

 - 3 = Basic understanding

 - 4 = Broad ability to comprehend and apply knowledge

 - 5 = Sound understanding and ability to ask challenging questions

-The competence score is slightly lower overall than previous years due to there being some relatively new members of the Board.
-The Training Plan for 2023/24 will be guided by this analysis and focus on those areas with the lowest collective scores as being areas for improvement.
+The Board showed a generally higher knowledge base than the rest of the Pensions Committee, with some variation between the different key skill areas.
+The Training Plan for 2024/25 will be guided by this analysis and focus on those areas with the lowest collective scores as being areas for improvement.